Interband response in spin-orbit coupled nodal line semimetals: Introduction

 In TSMs, the transport response mainly originates from two processes, namely intraband and interband.
 The intraband part of the response arises from carrier motion within the same band, follows a Drude-like behavior, and usually dominates at low frequencies~\cite{Kandel_jpcm2024, Barati_prb2017}.
 However, the interband part of the response coming from the carrier motion between two distinct bands becomes significant in the mid and high frequency regimes~\cite{Barati_prb2017, Pandey_prb2024, Pandey_pssrrl2025}.

-Recent studies reveal that in the clean limit, the field-driven (intrinsic) interband part of the conductivity in spin-degenerate 3D NLSMs shows a nontrivial dependence on chemical potential ($\mu$), exhibiting linear and quadratic dependence in different $\mu$ regimes~\cite{Burkov_prb2011, Barati_prb2017, Mukherjee_prb2017}.
+Recent studies reveal that in the field-driven (intrinsic) interband part of the conductivity in spin-degenerate 3D NLSMs shows a nontrivial dependence on chemical potential ($\mu$), exhibiting linear and quadratic dependence in different $\mu$ regimes~\cite{Burkov_prb2011, Barati_prb2017, Mukherjee_prb2017}.
 In the 2D system, the optical conductivity is solely intraband with Drude-like behavior as the interband part vanishes in the absence of momentum-dependent pseudospin textures in the Hamiltonian~\cite{Barati_prb2017}.
-Beyond the clean limit or inclusion of disorder further enriches the picture by showing the dominant nature of extrinsic contributions over others to the DC and optical conductivity of 3D systems~\cite{Pandey_prb2024, Pandey_pssrrl2025}.
+Inclusion of disorder further enriches the picture by showing the dominant nature of extrinsic contributions over others to the DC and optical conductivity of 3D systems~\cite{Pandey_prb2024, Pandey_pssrrl2025}.
 Such disorder-induced contributions show significant impact on the response of 3D NLSMs and are sensitive to the symmetry-breaking a gap-induced term in the band dispersion~\cite{Pandey_prb2024, Pandey_pssrrl2025}.
 On the other hand, for 2D NLSMs, the extrinsic contribution vanishes, leaving the transport insensitive to scattering-driven interband mechanism.~\cite{Barati_prb2017}.
+Here, we investigate the response for a non-degenerate NLSM system incorporating SOC.
+The presented framework reveals several unique features as follows: First, the SOC breaks the spin degeneracy, causing two bands structure to be transformed into four band structure.
+This band non-degeneracy leads to new interband transition channels, i.e., spin-down valence band to spin-down conduction band and spin-up valence band to spin-up conduction band, unlike the previous works~\cite{Barati_prb2017, Pandey_prb2024, Pandey_pssrrl2025}, where the interband transition is limited to valence-conduction band transition.
+Further, these spin-resolved interband transitions yields resonance features in the longitudinal conductivity that are tunable by the nodal ring radius, the SOC term, the chemical potential, and the frequency.
+Second, the SOC breaks the SU(2) symmetry and causes the phase transition from nodal line to Weyl-like or fully gapped phases, depending on nodal ring radius and SOC term.
+This topological phase transition gives significant impact on the conductivity, which is absent in a spin-degenerate system.
+Third, the total interband conductivity shows an anisotropic directional dependence, which mainly arises from the scattering-driven interband mechanism, while the field-driven mechanism is largely isotropic in nature.
+This anisotropic nature can serve as an experimental tool for accessing the SOC-induced transport response in topological systems.
+In addition, the extrinsic response shows a tunable characteristic transition peak with nodal ring radius and SOC-related parameters, as well as external probes such as frequency and chemical potential.
+However, the intrinsic component shows significant tunability with the external parameters.
+Furthermore, the previous studies~\cite{Pandey_prb2024, Pandey_pssrrl2025} mainly emphasized on the disorder-induced interband transport within the same band topology.
+On the contrary, the interplay of spin splitting, symmetry breaking, and topology adds new controllable features to the disorder induced interband transport.